Positive thinking without implementation strategies is ineffective wishful thinking, found NYU’s Gabriele Oettingen.

 More than 75 U.S. urban middle school 10 year olds were randomly assigned to learn either MCII or a Positive Thinking strategy as a control comparison.

-Mental Contrasting can be a powerful tool to increase motivation, particularly when coupled with Implementation Intentions.
+Mental Contrasting can increase motivation, particularly when coupled with Implementation Intentions.

-The exception to this trend occurs when the probability of successfully achieving goals is low.
+An exception occurs when the probability of successfully achieving goals is low.

 In those cases, Indulging or Dwelling strategies are more effective in maintaining goal motivation.